thiesac/store-manager/README.md

 We value your feedback!
 If you have any comments, suggestions, or feedback regarding this project, please feel free to reach out.
 Your input is essential for our ongoing improvement.

 Acknowledgment
-This project was completed as part of the coursework at @[betrybe], an educational platform that prepares students for careers in technology.
+This project was completed as part of the coursework at @betrybe, an educational platform that prepares students for careers in technology.
 We acknowledge the support and guidance provided by the Trybe team and colleagues during the development of this project.

 ### Getting Started